- Installing Layered Navigation

 Each of the above page refresh methods changes the appearance of the layered navigation bar.
 For example, the bar without the popover features the count of products available upon a particular attribute value selection in brackets.

 If enabled, the popover shows up displaying the number of items matching the current selection.
-Once a user has clicked the button in the popover, the catalog reloads via AJAX showing the appropriate results.
+Once a user has clicked in the popover, the catalog reloads via AJAX showing the appropriate results.

 In contrast with the native Magento layered navigation, our module offers you the attribute value multi-select feature.
-It allows customers to select several attribute values within one product attribute and, this way, considerably broaden and improve the final product selection.
+With it, customers can select several attribute values within one product attribute and, this way, considerably broaden and improve the final product selection.

 In addition to the multi-select mode, we added the traditional, single-select one to the category filter.
 It helps customers easily navigate among sub-categories.